SanCasia/sancasia_zero-core/README.md

 SanCasia Version Zero Core: The Core of SanCasia Zero

 SanCasia Zero is based on the principles Entity Component Systems[1].
-SCZ is by far not the only game engine which is based upon an ECS and that's okay.
-It also relays on en EventBus for communication further decoupling dependencies.
+SCZ is by far not the only game engine which is based upon an ECS.
+It relays on an EventBus for communication and to further decouple dependencies.
 These two concepts combined allow an interesting degree of independence between the software components.

-SanCasia Zero is a Proof of Concept and performance is none of its concerns.
+SanCasia Zero is a proof of concept and therefore performance is currently not a concern.

 ## npm
-SanCasia Zero: Core is available to you via npm.
+SanCasia Zero: Core is available via npm.

 ``` bash
 npm install --save sancasia_zero-core